lcherone/LXD-UI/README.md

 #### Download (.AppImage)

-As versions are released, they will be posted here: [https://github.com/lcherone/lxd-ui/releases](https://github.com/lcherone/lxd-ui/releases) which you can just download an run, or you can build as shown below.
+As versions are released, they will be posted here: [https://github.com/lcherone/lxd-ui/releases](https://github.com/lcherone/lxd-ui/releases) which you can just download and run, or you can build as shown below.

 #### Build Setup